William Fraser (architect): Scotland

 From 1883 to 1888, Fraser apprenticed with the architecture firm of John McLeod in Glasgow.
-In 1889, the year following the death of his wife, Fraser moved to London, where he served as assistant to architect William Warlow Gwyther and in 1891 was elected as an Associate of the Royal Institute of British Architects (ARIBA).
+In 1889, Fraser moved to London, where he served as assistant to architect William Warlow Gwyther and in 1891 was elected as an Associate of the Royal Institute of British Architects (ARIBA).

 Fraser won the competition to design the Burns Memorial and Cottage Homes in the town of Mauchline, East Ayrshire, to honour Scottish poet and lyricist Robert Burns, who rented Mossgiel Farm near Mauchline from 1784 to 1788, where he composed many of his best-known works.
 The foundation stone was laid in 1896.
-After winning the design competition, Fraser established his own independent architecture practice.
+After winning the design competition, Fraser established his independent architecture practice.

 The monument, also called the National Burns Memorial, features a tower designed in the Scottish Baronial architectural style and cottages that "were intended as a permanent living memorial to the poet symbolising his sympathy for the genuinely unfortunate."
 Today, the tower houses a contemporary art gallery, while the cottages continue to provide accommodation and facilities for elderly residents.

 In 1897, a commemorative water fountain was erected in Lochgilphead, built to a design by Fraser, in memory of his older brother Alexander Rodger Fraser (1865–1894), who had served as a resident physician with the Bengal Collieries of the British East India Company in Bengal, India, and who died at the Red Sea while travelling home.

-In 1898, Fraser settled in the town of Dunoon, Argyll, where he was commissioned to design several public buildings, including the Dunoon Grammar School (now the Dunoon Primary School and a :Category B listed building); and the Dunoon Pavilion, which was officially opened on 17 August 1905 by Princess Louise, Duchess of Argyll and her husband John Campbell, 9th Duke of Argyll.
-The Pavilion, which included a multi-purpose public-meeting and concert hall, a restaurant and shops, was destroyed by fire in 1949.
+In 1898, Fraser settled in the town of Dunoon, Argyll, where he was commissioned to design several public buildings, including the Dunoon Grammar School (now the Dunoon Primary School and a :Category B listed building); and the Dunoon Public Pavilion, which was officially opened on 17 August 1905 by Princess Louise, Duchess of Argyll, and her husband John Campbell, 9th Duke of Argyll.
+The Pavilion, which included a multi-purpose public meeting and concert hall, a restaurant and shops, was destroyed by fire in 1949.
 Today's Queen's Hall stands on the site.